noraw/hiring_code_exercise/README.md

 # 3D App Developer Exercise
 You should have been directed to this repository and branch from the hiring questionnaire.
-If you have any questions, please let our hiring recruiter know!
+If you have any questions, please let our recruiter know!

 ## Coding Exercise